-- observe hazards in environment (water spills, safety rails, restraints) and harmful situations - perform physical assessment: palpate pulses, feel for heat or cold, tap body surfaces perform physical assessment, parpare pulses, reer for heat of cold, t ap body surfaces PLEASE CHECK: The applicant does not require special accommodations to meet the perform nance standards.
-The applicant will need the following accommodations to meet performance e standards.
-In your opinion, is there any health problem or prescribed medication which would individual's ability to pursue a program of study that requires classroom and clinical including physical activity?
-NoYes (Explain) Signature of Physician, Nurse Practitioner, or Physician Assistant Date
+3. Continued- □ observe hazards in environment (water spills, safety rails, restraints situations □ perform physical assessment: palpate pulses, feel for heat or cold, to the same of th surfaces PLEASE CHECK: The applicant does not require special accommodations to meet the perfor standards. mance The applicant will need the following accommodations to meet performant ce standards.
+In your opinion, is there any health problem or prescribed medication which would this individual's ability to pursue a program of study that requires classroom and experiences, including physical activity?
+NoYes (Explain) Cionatura of Dhysician Nunca Drastitioner or Dhysician Assistant Data Signature of Physician, Nurse Practitioner, or Physician Assistant Date

-1.7 Health Science Program Performance Standards
+1.8 Health Science Program Performance Standards